seung-lab/cloud-volume/README.md

 ```

 CloudVolume depends on the PyPI packages [`fpzip`](https://github.com/seung-lab/fpzip) and [`compressed_segmentation`](https://github.com/seung-lab/compressedseg), which are Cython bindings for C++.
 We have provided compiled binaries for many platforms and python versions, however if you are on an unsupported system, pip will attempt to install from source.
 In that case, follow the instructions below.

+**Windows Note:** If you get errors related to a missing C++ compiler, this blog post might help you: https://www.scivision.dev/python-windows-visual-c-14-required/

 #### Optional Dependencies